 René has founded and supported many life sciences companies as a supervisory board director, eleven of which have been acquired or have listed on international stock exchanges.
 René initiated the Oncode Institute, uniting top cancer research and valorisation, where he is currently a supervisory board member.
 René is also a board member of the Dutch Venture Capital Association (NVP), in which role he initiated the Dutch Venture Initiative (DVI), a EUR 150 million government-backed fund-of-fund that invests in top-tier Dutch Venture firms.

-Furthermore René is a.o. a member of the national Topsector Life Sciences & Health; chairman of the Emma Children’s Hospital charity; and treasurer of the board of the Vereniging Rembrandt.
+Furthermore René is amongst.others, a member of the national Topsector Life Sciences & Health; chairman of the Emma Children’s Hospital charity; and treasurer of the board of the Vereniging Rembrandt.
 René studied at the University of Utrecht, Harvard Medical School and the Mayo Clinics for his Medical Doctor degree.
 He obtained his PhD at the University of Amsterdam on research performed at the University of Pennsylvania as a WHO fellow, and he authored several scientific articles a.o. in The New England Journal of Medicine.
 In addition, René obtained an MBA from INSEAD in Fontainebleau, France.
 René lives in Baarn with his wife and four children.

 Raphaël joined the Life Sciences Team of Andera Partners (formerly Edmond de Rothschild Investment Partners) in 2001.
 Previously, he worked in Healthcare Corporate Finance at Goldman Sachs starting at Salomon Smith Barney.